stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 1. Log in to the Stormpath Admin Console.
 2. Click the **Accounts** tab.
-3. In the Accounts table, click the account name.<br>
+3. In the Accounts table, click the account name.<br />
 The REST URL appears on the Details tab.

 ### Authenticate an Account